Overview

 Why: The main reason behind creating this video was to display my video scripting and development skills.

 How: I began with coming up with my own story cut short, creating a video storyboard, reviewing it, looking for necessary visuals and effects.
 Finding the same character in different poses/expressions on Canva was getting challenging, hence I planned to use a different looking character for each slide.
 I also recorded the voice over after finalising the storyboard for each slide separately.
 Each audio was added to its respective scene and thus it was completed.
 I have added a low volume background music to enhance the quality.
+The video also tests decision-making after every scene, with two Polls and one Feedback question.
 This video also follows Mayer’s Principles of Multimedia Learning.
 Have a look!

 Course Description for Rise Project

 In an attempt to keeping up with the AI technology, here’s my experiment using the D-ID tool.
-I created this video via its integration with Canva app.
+I created my video avatar.
 I used the pre-written text, generated the video, did a few adjustments on Canva slide and voila!

 Creative Writing: Storytelling for E-Learning